Cursor Hardening Guide

 Description

 Configure logging of Cursor AI usage for audit and compliance purposes.
+Ensure Cursor is running a patched version to benefit from all security fixes.

 Rationale